Laura's Blog

 Cohn joined McCarthy’s crusade as chief counsel.
 Photos of the subcommittee hearings typically show McCarthy covering his table microphone as Cohn leans over and whispers in his ear.
 Cohn was known to brag of purposefully planning to “wreck” those he investigated, earning him the reputation of being McCarthy’s vengeful “hit man.”

 After the Senate censored McCarthy, Cohn returned to private practice and became one of the most feared lawyers in New York City.
-He would be indicted and acquitted four times on charges including bribery, extortion, conspiracy, securities fraud, and obstruction of justice.
-Right before he died in 1986 from AIDS, Cohn was disbarred for “unethical, unprofessional and particularly reprehensible” conduct.
+He would be indicted four times on charges including bribery, extortion, conspiracy, securities fraud, and obstruction of justice, and eventually disbarred for “unethical, unprofessional and particularly reprehensible” conduct.

 Trump and Cohn met at a Manhattan club, when a 27-year-old Trump approached the legendarily combative lawyer to ask how he and his father should respond to the Justice Department suing them for housing discrimination.
 The Civil Rights Division had accused the Trumps of refusing to rent apartments to African Americans.
 The 46-year-old Cohn replied: hit back harder, countersue.